Pelvic Inflammatory Disease: Causes and Treatment

 While antibiotics will kill the bacteria causing PID, they are unable to undo any damage done by the disease.

-If you need to make an appointment or have questions about PID or other reproductive health concerns, don't hesitate to contact our office today.
+If you’d like to make an appointment, or if you have questions about PID or other reproductive health concerns, don't hesitate to contact our office today.